-"Unless you want everyone to know what you did, I suggest you do yourself a favour and don't speak to me like I'm a child," Eric threatened.
-He didn't care that a third person was in the room and had nothing to do with the current topic.
+'Unless you want everyone to know what you did, I suggest you do yourself a favour and don't speak to me like I'm a child,' Eric said, his voice threatening.
+He didn't care that a third person was in the room.
 Philip smiled.

-"Jerry, how about you go outside and we'll discuss the contracts in the car, there's just one or two you need to sign."
 He put his hand on Jerry's back and showed him to the door.
 Eric moved out of the way, now standing beside the window.
 Philip opened the door for Jerry before he had a chance to reply and pushed him out.
 He calmly closed the door.
-He turned back to Eric, fiddling with a button on his suit's jacket.
-"Why couldn't this have waited for a better time?"
+He turned back to Eric as he fiddled with a button on the jacket of his suit.
+'Why couldn't this have waited for a better time?'

-"If you found out the person who killed your mother was just down the road, would you just sit at home and read a book?"
-Eric's sarcasm brought a smirk to Philip's face.
-"Or would you do what I'm doing and confront the bastard?"
+'If you found out the person who killed your mother was just down the road, would you just sit at home with your feet up?'
+Eric asked.
+His sarcasm brought a smirk to his opponent's face.
+'Or... would you do what I'm doing and confront the murdering bastard?'

-"Your daughter, Tiffany," Eric replied.
-He eyed a couple of boxes close to the door where Philip stood.
-A baseball bat lay beside the boxes.
-"Yeah, your own daughter knows you're a murderer."
-Eric slyly began moving in a circle towards Philip, hoping he would mirror his movements so he could reach the bat.
+Eric slyly started to move in a circle towards Philip, hoping he would mirror his movements so he could reach the bat.
 Unfortunately, Philip wanted dominance near the exit.
-"She told me where you were."
+He continued, 'she told me where you were.'

-"Are you denying it?"
-Eric tried to keep Philip's focus on him, but he seemed to have taken a liking to the baseball bat himself when he began extending his arm.
-"How could you kill her?"
+'Are you denying it?'
+Eric asked as he tried to keep Philip's focus on him.
+The father seemed to have taken a liking to the baseball bat himself when he extended his arm.
+'How could you kill her?'

-A screech familiar to Eric erupted from an unknown source in the hallway.
-Philip yelled and raised the bat, as something flashed in front of Eric's eyes and took Philip out of sight.
-Eric's fear magnified at the sight of what seemed to be a monster-man hybrid taking Tiffany's father out of sight with such force.
+A screech Eric was sure he had heard before erupted from an unknown source in the hallway.
+Philip yelled and raised the bat.
+Something flashed in front of Eric's eyes and took the man out of sight.
 Another earthquake followed.

 On regaining his balance, Eric stepped into the hallway and looked to his right.
-On the floor, he could hear Philip's screams as the larger-than-man demon rose its talons in the air and brought them down on Philip repetitively, slashing his body and splashing blood on both walls.
+On the floor, he could hear Philip's screams as a creature rose its talons in the air and brought them down repeatedly.
+Blood splashed on both walls.

 YOU ARE READING